 Partner with Tourism Brands and Grow

 There are many methods of gaining partnerships.
 Today I am going to gear this towards first-year travel bloggers (that’s not to say this information isn’t useful to more experienced travel bloggers).
-I want to talk about the face-to-face media appointment.
+I want to talk about face-to-face media appointments.

 A face-to-face media appointment is just as it sounds, face-to-face.
 This is done at conferences, through speed-dating sessions (like the one at TBEX), and from scheduling media appointments.
 Anyone can schedule a media appointment, anyone means you.

 The benefits of a media appointment is so far beyond that of cold emailing PR contacts.
 You’re practically winning before you even start!
 A media appointment gives you the opportunity to share your brand with their brand and really present the sweet spot.
 Here you can show off your brand development, and get them excited to work with you.
 So where do you start?